ddella/OpenSSL/Certificate Information/README.md

 # Extract information from a certificate
 Commands to view the multiple fields in a TLS certificate.
 ## TLS certificate in PEM format
-Use this command to view the contents of a certificate `server-crt.pem`:
+Use this command to view the contents of certificate `server-crt.pem`:
 ```shell
 openssl x509 -text -noout -in server-crt.pem
 ```